ujwal-akare/3scale_toolbox/docs/openapi.md

   * *URL* format.
 Toolbox will try to download from given address.
   * Read from *stdin* standard input stream.
 * Applied strict matching on mapping rule patterns
+* When there is no security requirement in swagger spec, the service is considered as an "Open API".
+Toolbox will then add `default_credentials` policy (also called as `anonymous_policy`) if not yet in policy chain (to be idempotent).
+`default_credentials` policy will be configured with userkey provided in optional parameter `--default-credentials-userkey`.

 ### Usage